2710 Monitoring Visits and Contacts

 • detailed information about the waste, abuse or fraud concern, including:

-• provider identification.
-Include the name, provider type and specialty, business address, residence address and provider numbers.
+• provider identification including the name, provider type and specialty, business address, residence address and provider numbers;

-• identification of the alleged illegal act.
-Include specific data regarding potential witnesses, addresses, work and home telephone numbers.
-Also include names, mail codes and telephone numbers of all staff who can provide information.
+• identification of the alleged illegal act including specific data about potential witnesses, addresses, work and home phone numbers;

-• source.
-Indicate who or what initiated the allegation.
+• show who or what initiated the allegation; and

-Once all of the information has been entered, the system will allow users to print the information to be included in the referral packet.
+Once all the information has been entered, the system allows users to print the information to be included in the referral packet.

 2752 Expedited Referrals